jiegec/ctf-writeups/2025-08-08-why2025/web/buster.md

 ...
 ```

-So write a program to probe each character in the range of `[a-f0-9]` to find the flag:
+We wrote a program to probe each character in the range `[a-f0-9]` to find the flag:

 ```python
 import requests